ibmresilient/resilient-community-apps/fn_extrahop/README.md

 * The current note is retrieved from the ExtraHop detection when a matching SOAR incident is closed.

-The playbook is initiated by the automatic data table `Extrahop Reveal(x): Update Detection` when a SOAR case/incident is closed.
+The automatic data table playbook `Extrahop Reveal(x): Update Detection` is initiated when a SOAR case/incident is closed.

 <details><summary>Inputs:</summary>
 <p>